Mata Ortiz Pottery Presentation & Sale

 Presented by Author Dr. John V. Bezy & Master Artist Oralia Lopez

-Enjoy a presentation at Pueblo Grande Museum on February 3 at 1 p.m. by author Dr. John V. Bezy on the prehistoric roots of the beautiful Mata Ortiz ceramics tradition and the archaeological area of Paquimé, located in Casas Grandes, Chihuahua, Mexico.
-Master artist Oralia López will also demonstrate intricate process of painting these pots.
+Mata Ortiz pottery and Zapotec weaving will be featured in a show and sale at Pueblo Grande Museum on February 2, 2019 at 1 p.m.
+Dr. John V Bezy will be available for questions on the discover of the prehistoric roots of the beautiful Mata Ortiz ceramics tradition and the archaeological area of Paquimé, located in Casas Grandes, Chihuahua, Mexico.
+Master artist Oralia López will answer your questions about the intricate process of painting these pots.
+Oralia has set the standard in Mata Ortiz for finely executed geometric pottery designs.
+She is most famous for her unique patterns of graduated squares and triangles, drawn with such exactness that a secondary design of diamonds is produced.

-Following the presentation, those in attendance will have the opportunity to purchase a variety of Mata Ortiz pottery in all sizes and price ranges.
-This event is free and open to the public made possible through the Pueblo Grande Museum Auxiliary.
-Museum admission not included.
+The show and sale will feature variety of Mata Ortiz pottery and Zapotec weavings of all sizes and price ranges.
+This is a free event and open to the public made possible through the Pueblo Grande Museum Auxiliary.
+All proceed for the show and sale will benefit Pueblo Grande Museum.
+Museum admission is not included.

 About the Author: